 - DO NOT USE VALVE MASKS IN DANCE STUDIOS.
 Valve masks let OUT potentially infectious particles which can spread viruses.
 N95 and KN95 masks are not recommended for dancers, as they are needed by medical professionals.
 Keep clean masks in your bag as wet masks are not as effective.
 Face shields are also effective and can potentially work for those who can’t tolerate masks.
 There are also mask brackets which sit under your mask and make it easier to breathe.
-It is not recommended that dancers remove their masks for any reason while indoors.

 What do you do if you believe you have COVID-19?

 Reference CDC Guidance for the most up-to-date guidance on what to do if you are sick.